cpm-cmake/CPM.cmake/README.md

 Note that passing the variable as a configure option to CMake will always override the value set by the environmental variable.

+You can use `CPM_SOURCE_CACHE` on GitHub Actions workflows [cache](https://github.com/actions/cache) and combine it with ccache, to make your CI faster.
+See the [wiki](https://github.com/TheLartians/CPM.cmake/wiki/Caching-with-CPM.cmake-and-ccache-on-GitHub-Actions) for more info.

 ### CPM_DOWNLOAD_ALL

 If set, CPM will forward all calls to `CPMFindPackage` as `CPMAddPackage`.